 That’s not to say that the app neglects the editing features.
 Photos can be quickly enhanced with a high degree of precision.
 Thanks to sliders that allow you to increase or decrease values such as Saturation, Exposure, Highlights and more.
 If you have a Google Pixel smartphone, you also benefit from a range of additional features, such as Magic Eraser, allowing removal of unwanted objects from your photos.

-There are additional ‘wizzard’ style features such as Auto Enhance Lighting which work well and will save you a fair amount of time.
+There are additional ‘wizard’ style features such as Auto Enhance Lighting which work well and will save you a fair amount of time.
 Lastly, the app makes it very easy to complete the job and forward on edited images to contacts in your phone, which will appeal to those working in creative teams.

 Google Photos often comes pre-installed to Android phones but it is also available to download from Google Play.
 For iPad and iOS users it can be downloaded from the Apple App Store.

-Lensa – AI photo editor
+Best for fun edits and styles: Lensa – AI photo editor

 This photo editing app is available for iOS and Android, and is known for creating amazing looking avatars (profile pictures) which it calls “Magic Avatars“, and you’ll have probably seen them on social media.
 You can even make avatars for you, your dog or cat!